marcrohloff/sphero-workshop/README.md

 $ sudo usermod -a -G dialout $USER
 ```

-Optionally install the following from the Software Manager
+Optionally, install the following from the Software Manager:
 * Adobe flash
 * Touchpad manager

-Reboot
+Reboot the system, then install ruby and gems:

 ```
 $ rvm install 1.9.3